Naberezhnye Chelny: Administrative and municipal status

+The Administrative divisions of Naberezhnye Chelny consists of three districts;

 Within the framework of administrative divisions, Naberezhnye Chelny serves as the administrative center of Tukayevsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the city of republic significance of Naberezhnye Chelny—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of republic significance of Naberezhnye Chelny is incorporated as Naberezhnye Chelny Urban Okrug.

 Economy

 Kamaz and ZMA trucks are produced there, and the city is one of the largest planned centers in the world related to vehicle production.
 With more than 2 sqmi dedicated to production, the Kamaz plant is the largest vehicle factory in the world.

-SPRUT Technology, Ltd. oldest Russian's developers of PC-based CAx software including SprutCAM was founded in 1987 in Naberezhnye Chelny.

 Transportation

 Long-distance transport

 Naberezhnye Chelny is a major railway, motor transport, and aviation hub, known on the Kama river port.

 The city has a structural unit of the Kuibyshev Railway JSC "Russian Railways" - Kama KBS railway department, which carries out operational management of transport in the Kama region (railroad Agryz Akbash).
 Immediately Naberezhnye Chelny city is served by two railway stations.

 The first, Red Field with 28 station tracks for incoming and outgoing trains, a freight yard for loading and unloading cars, and a sorting slide for the formation and separation of trains.

 The second, its cargo-passenger station Naberezhnye Chelny accommodates loading and unloading of wagons supplied by access roads to distribution centers and processing plants.
 A modern combined train and bus station was built allowing simultaneous reception of 1,500 passengers.
 The station Naberezhnye Chelny long-distance trains follow a direct line to Moscow, Kazan, Ulyanovsk, Izhevsk, Bugul'ma, and in the summer to Adler.
 Local train service provided flights rail buses to Mendeleyevsk and Bugul'my.

 In addition, the city has departmental railway sector, belonging to OJSC "KAMAZ" and JSC "Kamgesenergostroy" that can handle up to 1,200 cars per day.

 River port Naberezhnye Chelny allows you to receive treatment under dry cargo and passenger ships mixed "river-sea".
 It has a dock for the processing, storage of packaged cargoes and containers.
 Its length is 217 linear meters, with design possibilities for cargo up to 112 tons in the navigation.
 The port has a river and a passenger station, which can simultaneously dock four vessels.
 Infrastructure station can serve up to 200,000 passengers for navigation.

 International Airport Begishevo serves the cities Nizhnekamsk agglomeration and Nizhnekamsk WPK.